 The Bottom Line

-- Webhook delays (simplify triggers, check webhook health)
+- Webhook delays (simplify triggers)

-- API rate limiting (reduce call volume, spread sends)
+- API rate limiting (reduce call volume)

-- Complex workflows (simplify to 2-3 steps max)
+- Complex workflows (simplify to 2-3 steps)

-- Third-party integrations (make async, remove blockers)
+- Third-party integrations (make async)

 - Server overload (upgrade plan or switch tools)

-- Slow tool architecture (benchmark alternatives, consider switching)
+- Slow tool architecture (evaluate alternatives)

 Target: Under 5 seconds for comment-to-DM automation.
 If you’re consistently over 15 seconds, something needs to change.